attilaszasz/Pocos-Generator/README.md

 Usage
 -----

-PocosGenerator work in an opt-in style, regarding you database tables.
+PocosGenerator works in an opt-in style, regarding you database tables.
 By default all tables are ignored, you have to manually enable the ones you want to generate a POCO for.

 In the PocosGenerator.csx file, edit the following section: